 There are 5 easy ways to show kids how to give back.

-- Toy Donations: Children who are fleeing war or an abusive household, who have lost their home or need to be taken care of by the state are all missing that element of fun and comfort that toys and stuffed animals can provide.
+1. Toy Donations: Children who are fleeing war or an abusive household, who have lost their home or need to be taken care of by the state are all missing that element of fun and comfort that toys and stuffed animals can provide.
 As your children (or students) outgrow their toys, provide a large bin to collect them.
-When it’s full, contact a charity to arrange for pick-up for drop-off.
+When it’s full, contact a charity to arrange for a pick-up or drop-off.

-- Clothing Donations: Kids outgrow clothes like it’s going out of style.
+2. Clothing Donations: Kids outgrow clothes like it’s going out of style.
 With very small kids, there is minimal wear or tear.
 Even with bigger kids, a lot of those clothes are in awesome condition.
 Instead of trashing them, pass them on to someone in need.
-During the winter months especially, many kids (and grown ups) are hurting for warm coats, hats, mittens, and scarves.
-Put up a Mitten Tree in your school, neighborhood, community center, church, or at play group to collect warm things to donate.
+During the winter months especially, many kids (and grown-ups) are hurting for warm coats, hats, mittens, and scarves.
+Put up a Mitten Tree in your school, neighborhood, community center, church, or at playgroup to collect warm things to donate.

-- Baby gear: In the rush to help school aged children and adults, babies and toddlers are often left out.
+3. Baby gear: In the rush to help school-aged children and adults, babies and toddlers are often left out.
 Any person who has had a child in diapers knows just how fast those things go, and how much they cost.
 Now imagine that you have to pick between food and diapers, or formula and diapers, or medicine or diapers.
 What choice would you make?

 There are so, so many ways to give back to others, to our communities, and to the world.
 Teachers, you can incorporate so much of this into your classroom culture and teaching.
 Parents, you can create a culture of giving and charity at home.